ozkilim/biological_community_detection/README.md

-#### The aim of this project is to evaluate community detection algorithms on synthetic and cortical networks.
+#### The aim of this project is to evaluate community detection algorithms on synthetic and C. elegans connectome networks.

-### Full course notes on the topic can be found here: https://docs.google.com/document/d/19IIG6hELzsp0FxOnjmT8YMZQAnOht_8BsvzqTOSWGfY/edit?usp=sharing
+* * Full course notes on the topic can be found here: https://docs.google.com/document/d/19IIG6hELzsp0FxOnjmT8YMZQAnOht_8BsvzqTOSWGfY/edit?usp=sharing

 #### The algorithms will be evaluated with:
 1. The normalised mutual information: